mkchoi212/mkchoi212.github.io/_pages/About.md

 I build things and write about software development when I have the time.
 Check out some of my [projects](https://deadbeef.me/projects/) and my [blog posts](https://deadbeef.me)!

-I am also actively looking for an internship.
+I am also actively looking for a full-time position.
 [Email](mailto:mkchoi212@icloud.com) me and I will be happy to send you my resume :D

 ----